2022 in ONE Championship: Background

-The event featured the semi-finals of an eight man tournament for the Road to ONE Muay Thai Grand Prix Bantamweight tournament, with the champion receiving a US$100,000 contract to compete in ONE Championship.
+The event featured the semi-finals of an eight-man tournament for the Road to ONE Muay Thai Grand Prix Bantamweight tournament, with the champion receiving a US$100,000 contract to compete in ONE Championship.

 Results

 ONE on Prime Video 4: Abbasov vs. Lee

-ONE on Prime Video 4: Abbasov vs. Lee (also known as ONE Fight Night 4) was a Combat sport event held by ONE Championship on November 19, 2022 at the Singapore Indoor Stadium in Kallang, Singapore.
+ONE on Prime Video 4: Abbasov vs. Lee (also known as ONE Fight Night 4) was a Combat sport event held by ONE Championship on November 19, 2022, at the Singapore Indoor Stadium in Kallang, Singapore.

 Background

-The competition was announced bout couple between former ONE Middleweight and Light Heavyweight World Champion Aung La Nsang and former UFC and WSOF Middleweight title contender Yushin Okami.
+The competition was announced with a bout between former ONE Middleweight and Light Heavyweight World Champion Aung La Nsang and former UFC and WSOF Middleweight title contender Yushin Okami.
 However their fight was moved to ONE 163 on the same day.

 Fight card

 ONE 163: Akimoto vs. Petchtanong

-ONE 163: Akimoto vs. Petchtanong will be a Combat sport event held by ONE Championship on November 19, 2022 at the Singapore in Kallang, Singapore.
+ONE 163: Akimoto vs. Petchtanong will be a Combat sport event held by ONE Championship on November 19, 2022, at the Singapore in Kallang, Singapore.